Imperial-iGEM/DJANGO-Assembly-Methods/README.md

 ### sbolFileString

-The third argument is the same as the only argument at the linkerList mutation, a stringified SBOL file
+The third argument is the same as the only argument at the linkerList mutation, a string with the contents of the SBOL file base64 Encoded.

 example
 > https://github.com/Imperial-iGEM/DJANGO-Assembly-Methods/blob/master/examples/sbol/basic_linkers_standard.xml